Best Nassau Family Lawyer – Simonetti & Associates

 - Avoid posting/ being tagged in inappropriate photos: Often photos that you are posted or tagged in can be very harmful when going through a divorce.
 Situations such as posting yourself with a drink or other incriminating photos can lead to evidence used against you in court.

 It is understandable that going through a divorce is a very difficult situation, and because of this, you may want to voice your emotions.
-Here are some healthy and helpful coping mechanisms that can be used instead of social media, recommended by our divorce lawyer in Nassau County:
+Here are some healthy and helpful coping mechanisms that can be used instead of social media, recommended by our Nassau Divorce ESQ:

 - Reach out to others for support: You can do this by talking to close friends, and/or family members that you trust.
 If you don’t feel comfortable talking to friends or family you can also go to a therapist and talk through your situation.
 You mustn’t just bottle up your emotions